tonywzhang/Study-Guide-Notes/Algorithms.md

 #### The Algorithm Designer's Mantra

 "Perhaps the most important principle for the good algorithm designer is to refuse to be content" - Aho, Hopcroft, and Ullman

+#### Guidelines for Designing Algorithms

+1) Worst Case Analysis: Our upperbound of our run time is the run time we will use to evaluate our algorithms.
+It is the worst possible run time for any input for our function, even if someone deviously tried to produce an output absolutely worst suited for our algorithm.
+Best for general subroutines, where you have no prior knowledge as to how the input is coming in.

+2)